-(a) If there is a dispute between two players in a game, it shall be resolved by the arbiter present at the venue.

-(b) If there is no arbiter present at the venue, then a player who has finished their game - ideally the captains - shall attempt to phone one of the arbiters provided by the National Controller at the start of the competition, who shall make a ruling to resolve the dispute.

-(c) If it is impossible to contact one of the arbiters in (b), then the captains may attempt to resolve the dispute until such time as an arbiter can be reached.
+- (a) If there is a dispute between two players in a game, it shall be resolved by the arbiter present at the venue. - (b) If there is no arbiter present at the venue, then a player who has finished their game ideally the captains shall attempt to phone one of the arbiters provided by the National Controller, who shall make a ruling to resolve the dispute. - (c) If it is impossible to contact one of the arbiters in (b), then the captains may attempt to resolve the dispute until such time as an arbiter can be reached.